A5hleyRich/delightful-downloads/readme.txt

 6. Settings screen.

 == Changelog ==

+= 1.1 =
++ Downloads by admins are no longer logged or added to the file's download count.
++ Added the ability to search for downloads in the shortcode generator window.
++ Added ddownload_total_count shortcode button to the shortcode generator window.
++ Added download information to the shortcode generator window.
++ Added cache duration to settings page.
++ Added the ability to manually enter a file URL on the add/edit download screen.
++ Added file browser to add/edit download screen.
++ Improved Ajax upload functionality.
++ Improved performance of ddownload_total_count via caching.
++ Improved internal option handling.
++ Fixed a bug on the settings page causing the Default CSS Styles option not to deselect.
++ Fixed a bug in the download log screen that resulted in not being able to filter by ip address.

 = 1.0.1 =
 + Fixes a bug that caused the inability to add a download on the post screen.